 Tell us about your recent project and future plans.

 After having recently wrapped up ’36 days of type’ (http://www.36daysoftype.com), focussing on different phobias in the form of vintage stamps, I am currently ideating on a personal set of illustrations highlighting strong, independent women but differentiated by the various zodiac signs.
-I plan to do an illustration highlighting the different traits for each sign while staying true to my form of tying that in with the beauty of nature.
+I plan to do an illustration highlighting the different traits of each sign while staying true to my form of tying that in with the beauty of nature.
 I also have a few illustration projects lined up which are all still in the works.

 To know more about Nori Norbhu, follow her on Instagram!